 Copyright ownership rests with the person who created the work.
 However, in many cases, the rights to a specific work have been transferred to another entity.
 For instance, a professor who writes an article that is accepted for publication in a journal may not own copyright to the article — the publisher of the journal typically holds copyright for articles.
 Therefore, if you needed to seek permission to use the article, you would apply to the publisher, not the author.

 Additionally, if you create work as an employee for your workplace, then your workplace may own the copyright.
 The university's Intellectual Property Rights policy is included in the Faculty Handbook.
-For information about intellectual property concerning course or curriculum development, please contact the Center for Transformational Learning.

 COPYRIGHT & WEBSITES